kirillbobyrev/TD-Gamma/README.md

 # optimization-class-project

-Final project for the Mathematical Optimization class at DCAM MIPT.
+Final project for undergraduate course on Mathematical Optimization class taught at DCAM MIPT.